- Basis is a small charity whose main priority is our work with our service users.

 - We are only able to respond on a limited basis to requests for information from press or documentary makers.
 If you do send us a request, our recommendation would be to watch the following 2 pieces prior to contacting us: Victoria Derbyshire BBC 2 (April 2016) and Sex for Sale (Punish or Protect) (May 2016)

 - We only agree to film footage with sex workers on a highly exceptional basis and having recently done so, we are unlikely to agree to this in the near future as we are conscious of the disruption this causes and the potential consequences this might have for our relationship with the women.

 - Please ensure you treat everyone in the area, particularly the women but also staff of organisations working in the area with the utmost respect, in particular with regards to any requests to remain anonymous and consider your duty of care towards the people you are filming/interviewing/otherwise working with

 - Please ensure that the risks to film or interview as recognisable on camera (with or without name) are explained in great detail prior to requesting consent

 - When responding to requests to remain anonymous, please be aware that service users can be recognised not just by their faces or voices, but also by their feet, hands or hair

 - Please be aware that service users that are under the influence of alcohol or other substances may give their consent at the time, but may regret this later on/the next day and may only be consented due to money being offered: please ensure you have informed consent and that this consent clearly sets ut in detail what is eventually covered in the piece.

-- Please note that we are highly unlikely to accommodate any requests to speak to our younger service users (Basis Young People or Time2) or those involving any of our work concerning Historic CSE
+- Please note that we are highly unlikely to accommodate any requests to speak to our younger service users (Basis Young People) or those involving any of our work concerning Historic CSE

 Short Key Facts about the Managed Approach: